EdgarFx/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Simultaneous Localization and Mapping (SLAM)
+  - Simultaneous Localization and Mapping
   - 3D Reconstruction
   - Robot Navigation
   - Quantum Science and Engineering